cosmic-zip/hacker-heuristics/README.md

 **Social** Engineering: Manipulate individuals or groups into divulging confidential information or performing actions that compromise security.

-**Pretexting**: Fabricate a scenario or pretext to deceive individuals into disclosing sensitive information or performing specific actions.
+**Protesting**: Fabricate a scenario or pretext to deceive individuals into disclosing sensitive information or performing specific actions.

 **Baiting**: Entice individuals with offers or rewards to trick them into disclosing sensitive information or performing malicious actions.